psychemedia/storytelling-notes/fairy-lore-in-court/carrick-witch/carrick-witch-4.md

 Applicant— One of them, sir (laughter).

-Mr. Fitagerald— If you are a witch, tell us where the father and mother are.
+Mr. Fitzgerald— If you are a witch, tell us where the father and mother are.

 Applicant— I only know they are gone to England.
 I knew well, when coming here to-day, I would be humbugged and laughed at.